-10.7.2 Emission-line Spectra Experiment
+4.7.2 Emission-line Spectra Experiment

-For the third, and final section of this lab you will be using the spectrographs to look at the spark tubes that are emission line sources.
+For the third, and final subsection of this lab you will be using the spectrographs to look at the spark tubes that are emission line sources.

 - The TA will first show you the emission from hot Hydrogen gas.
 Notice how simple this spectrum is.
 On the attached graphs, make a drawing of the lines you see in the spectrum of hydrogen.
 Be sure to label the graph so you remember which element the spectrum corresponds to.
-(4 points) - Next the TA will show you Helium.
+(4 points) - Next the TA will show you Mercury.
 Notice that this spectrum is more complicated.
-Draw its spectrum on the attached sheet.(4 points)

-• Depending on which tubes are available, the TA will show you at least 3 more elements.
-Draw and label these spectra on your sheet as well.(4 points)
+Draw its spectrum on the attached sheet.
+(4 points) - Next the TA will show you Neon.
+Draw and label this spectrum on your sheet as well.
+(4 points)